-This document was last updated on February 14, 2019.
+This document was last updated on August 14, 2020.

-We use oAuth tokens as our authentication mechanism to access source code from the supported source code hosting providers.
+We use OAuth tokens as our authentication mechanism to access source code from the supported source code hosting providers.
 When you start using DeepSource, you have to explicitly grant permissions in the respective source code hosting provider that you are authorizing us to check out your public and private repositories.
 To analyze the source code, we check out your code from supported source code hosting providers.

 All data exchanged with DeepSource is transmitted over TLS.
 All repository operations of private data is done over HTTPS authenticated with short lived authentication tokens.

 Canceling your account or deleting data